Snap Statistics tab

 - Snap ID: This is the Class FQID that you can find on the Info tab of the Snap in Designer.

-- CPU time: The amount of CPU processing the Snap used.
+- CPU time: Amount of CPU time spent on processing the Snap used.

 - Wait time: The amount of time the Snap waited for input, output, or internal processes.